How your donation makes a difference.

 building bridges to the wider community:

-The Youth Empowerment Project (YEP) brought eight 16-19 year olds into the community on a weekly basis for 12 weeks in a specially designed programme that brought them into contact with the rhythms of community life, as well as with nature through projects in Cullerne Gardens.
-This project was a great success with two of the youth finding employment, one who returned to school, and two who subsequently took part in Experience Week.
-A second programme is planned for 2012.
+The Youth Empowerment Project (YEP) brings 16-19 year olds into the community on a weekly basis for 12 weeks in a specially designed programme to connect them with the rhythms of community life, as well as with nature through projects in Cullerne Gardens.

 providing bursaries to those who would otherwise have been unable to participate in the programmes and learning provided at Findhorn:

-Our bursary programme enables people who would otherwise be unable to afford to attend our residential programmes, to come and benefit from our programme schedule.
-In 2011 we were able to give £46,266 of bursaries to 247 people, including students and people from developing nations.
+Our bursary programme enables people who would otherwise be unable to afford our residential programmes to come and benefit from our programme schedule.
+In 2012 we welcomed more than 3,500 guests from 55 countries and awarded £31,890 in bursaries to 200 people, including students and people from developing countries.

 replacing old caravans with ecomobiles for staff housing:

-In 2011, thanks to the legacy from Tom Welch, we were able to complete a dream of building two new ecomobiles for much needed staff housing.
-Designed and built by Jason Caddy’s GreenLeaf Design (Jason is the grandson of Findhorn Foundation co-founders Eileen and Peter Caddy), the beautiful new buildings have met our needs on all levels: quality, timescale, costs, sustainability as well as providing spiritual and physical comfort to the new occupants.
+Thanks to the legacy of Tom Welch, we were able to complete a dream of building two ecomobiles for much needed staff housing.
+Designed and built by Jason Caddy’s GreenLeaf Design (Jason is the grandson of Findhorn Foundation co-founders Eileen and Peter Caddy), the new buildings have met our needs on all levels: quality, timescale, costs, sustainability as well as providing spiritual and physical comfort to the new occupants.

 developing new growing techniques in our gardens:

-A purpose built home for the Park Garden team has manifested over the last 12 months.
-Moontree now stands alongside the greenhouses and cold frames, and provides a space for the garden team to host classes, and preserve fruit and herbs.
+Moontree manifested as the purpose-built eco building that is home to the gardeners from Park Garden.
+It stands alongside the greenhouses and cold frames, and provides a space for the garden team to host classes and preserve fruit and herbs.

-Thanks to a European Voluntary Service grant, we hosted four students in our gardens in 2011.
-In Park Garden, Mikkel Funnemark from Norway helped develop our bee project, establishing beneficial plants, and creating nesting boxes and hives in the garden.
-The result is three new colonies of bees.
+Thanks to a European Voluntary Service grant, we hosted four students who played a far-reaching role.
+Mikkel Funnemark from Norway helped develop our bee project, establishing beneficial plants and creating nesting boxes and hives that have attracted new colonies of bees.

-In Cluny garden Bulgarian student, Miho Mihov created a demonstration garden of homegrown food; while Hungarian, Barbara Lakatos helped establish a chicken tractor in Cullerne Garden.
+His compatriot Tuva Engrebretsen helped expand our edible landscape with the planting of apple, pear, plum, cherry and cobnut trees.
+Bulgarian student Miho Mihov created a demonstration garden of homegrown food in Cluny Garden; while Hungarian Barbara Lakatos helped create a chicken tractor in Cullerne Garden.